-The majority of public submissions expressed opposition to this application for a variety of reasons including concern for public health and safety and the environment.
-However the matters raised were of a general nature relating to gene technology, rather than being of specific relevance to corn line 1507.
-A discussion of the general issues raised in connection with GM foods, as a whole is included at Attachment 4.
+There have been two rounds of public consultation for this application.
+The majority of first-round submissions expressed opposition to this application for a variety of reasons including concern for public health and safety and the environment.
+However, the matters raised were of a general nature relating to gene technology, rather than being of specific relevance to corn line 1507.
+A discussion of the general issues in connection with GM foods as a whole is included in this report at Attachment 4.

-In light of rapid developments in the field of biotechnology in food production, the discussion of the general issues at Attachment 4 has been updated.
-The revised paper reflects recent outcomes of discussions on gene technology issues in the international arena.
-This includes findings and recommendations of the New Zealand Royal Commission on Genetic Modification, the second OECD Conference on New Biotechnology Food and Crops: Science, Safety and Society', and the deliberations of various international committees and taskforces including those of the Codex Alimentarius Commission, the OECD and FAO/WHO Expert Consultations.
+In light of ongoing developments in the field of biotechnology in food production, Attachment 4 is regularly updated to reflect the outcomes of discussions on gene technology issues in the international arena.
+This includes consideration of the activities and developments within various international committees and taskforces including those of the Codex Alimentarius Commission, the OECD and FAO/WHO Expert Consultations.